tahuja002/slate/source/index.html.md

 # Introduction

-This document will help you get started on how to use SMART on FHIR API to create your app with CERNER.
+This document will help you get started on how to use SMART on FHIR API to create your app with Cerner.

 # APP Launch Flow